UoMResearchIT/matlab-novice/episodes/07-func.md

 - Learn how to write a function
 - Define a function that takes arguments.
 - Compare and contrast MATLAB function files with MATLAB scripts.
-- Recognize why we should divide programs into small, single-purpose functions.
+- Recognise why we should divide programs into small, single-purpose functions.

 ::::::::::::::::::::::::::::::::::::::::::::::::::